Among the many types of honey, one that is most widely available is Clover Honey.

 The Clover Plant

-Clover is a perennial plant with around 300 species and belongs to the legume family, which originated from Europe.
+Clover is a perennial plant with around 300 species and belongs to the legume family, which originated in Europe.
 It thrives globally under appropriate conditions but is more prominent in South America and in mountainous, tropical regions.

 Clover contributes more to the beekeeping industry all over the United States.
 The plant itself has benefited most people as it is weather-hardy, and some people use it as fodder to feed livestock.
 Also, the roots of the clover plants protect the soil from water erosion.

 Several beekeepers and honey producers alike cultivate clover fields as the plant is easy to maintain.
 In addition, it is very adaptive in temperate areas.
-Hence, clover honey production in the United States is ongoing all throughout the year.
+Hence, clover honey production in the United States is ongoing throughout the year.

-Honeybees are fond of the clover nectar and pollinate clover much efficiently.
+Honeybees are fond of clover nectar and pollinate clover much more efficiently.
 These honeybees feed on abundant and easily accessible sources, so beekeepers end up harvesting and selling a ton of this honey.
 Not to mention honeycomb, which is full of chewy deliciousness.